UFOPOLI/csc-user-guide/docs/apps/bowtie2.md

 **Example batch script for Puhti**

-In Puhti, bowtie and bowtie2 jobs should be run in puhti-shell environment or as batch jobs.
-Below is a sample batch job file, for running a Bowtie2 paired end alignment in Taito.
+In Puhti, bowtie and bowtie2 jobs should be run  as batch jobs.
+Below is a sample batch job file, for running a Bowtie2 paired end alignment in Puhti.
 The recent Bowtie2 versions scale well, so you can effecteively use up to 16 cores in your batch job.

 Note that the batch job file must definbe define the project that will be used.